Strongest winds in over a decade could increase fire risk to dry Southern California

 Areas where gusts could create extreme fire conditions include the charred footprint of last month’s wind-driven Franklin Fire, which damaged or destroyed 48 structures, mostly homes, in and around Malibu.

-The blaze was one of nearly 8,000 wildfires that added up to scorch more than 1 million acres (more than 404,600 hectares) in the Golden State last year.
+The blaze was one of nearly 8,000 wildfires that added up to scorch more than 1,560 square miles (more than 4,040 square kilometers) in the Golden State last year.

 The last wind event of this magnitude occurred in November 2011, according to the NWS, during which more than 400,000 customers throughout LA County lost power, the Los Angeles Times reported.
 At night, normally bustling streets were dim and left without traffic signals.